rsocket/rsocket/Protocol.md

 * __Flags__: (10 bits)
     * (__M__)etadata: Metadata present
     * (__F__)ollows: More fragments follow this fragment.
+    * (__R__)esume: Indicates whether a stream should be resumable.
+This property takes effect only if RSocket connection is resumable.
 * __Request Data__: identification of the service being requested along with parameters for the request.

 <a name="frame-fnf"></a>